-**New for Spring 2025: A full list of undergraduate Spring 2025 courses that meet the Government elective requirement for concentrators (and potentially other requirements) is available as both a sortable spreadsheet (Excel) and a printable chart (pdf).
+A list of undergraduate Fall 2025 courses that meet various Government Department requirements is available as both a sortable spreadsheet (Excel) and a printable chart (pdf).

 A complete list of courses in the Government Department is available on my.harvard.